Kohulan/Smiles-TO-iUpac-Translator/README.md

 OPSIN: Open Parser for Systematic IUPAC nomenclature https://github.com/dan2097/opsin

-#### OS-Support: Linux and MACOS (On windows make sure you have installed and configured TensorFlow properly, or try to run inside the Ubuntu shell)
+#### OS-Support: Linux, MACOS and Windows (On Windows you can run STOUT inside the Ubuntu shell).
+But It is highly recommended to use a Linux system.

 # Usage